 I am always excited to arrive

 Because now I get to share how I struggled to read, to understand math and to achieve what my 5 year old self really wanted to be–an artist!

-When I explain how the words Passion, Practice, Patience and Perseverance became my 4 Ps, I’m hoping every child can think of their own passion; that activity or thing that makes work into fun.
+When I explain how the words Passion, Practice, Patience, Perseverance and Possession became my 5 Ps, I’m hoping every child can think of their own passion; that activity or special skill that makes work into fun.

 More than talking about books, I talk about where stories come from.

-My books grow directly out of who I am: a daughter, a sister, a mother, an animal lover, a reader, and, most important– a child at heart.
+My books grow directly out of who I am: a daughter, a sister, a mother, an animal lover, an amateur naturalist, a reader, and, most important– a child at heart.

 We discuss ideas such as forward momentum, attention to detail, setting, mood, time of day and point of view.
 They learn to merge text and illustration and how to use the whole page to tell their story.

 I arrive early and I leave after all the students have gone.
 I sign books and pass out bookmarks.
 I marvel at how the work in school happens every day, even if I just get a one day glimpse.
 How do teachers muster the energy to come back every day?
-I need a huge latte to recover for the ride home, but I always have a good day in school.
+I need a huge coffee to recover before the ride home, but I always have a good day in your school.